abhirockzz/oracle-functions-oci-object-store/README.md

 	echo -n 'test-bucket' | fn invoke fn-object-store-app listobjects

-you should see a JSON response with list of all file/objects (names)
+you should see a response with list of all file/objects (names)

 	[
 	    "file1.txt",